Dunlop Pneumatic Tyre Co Ltd v New Garage & Motor Co Ltd

 is an English contract law case, concerning the extent to which damages may be sought for failure to perform of a contract when a sum is fixed in a contract.
 It held that only if a sum is of an unconscionable amount will it be considered penal and unenforceable.
 The legal standing of this case has been superseded by the Supreme Court's 2015 ruling in the combined cases of Cavendish Square Holding BV v Talal El Makdessi and ParkingEye Ltd v Beavis.

 The case should not be confused with Dunlop Pneumatic Tyre Co Ltd v Selfridge & Co Ltd, which held that the same resale price maintenance practice was unenforceable against a third party reseller as a matter of the English rule of privity of contract.

 Facts

 Dunlop sued its tyre retailer, New Garage, for breaching an agreement to not resell Dunlop tyres at a price lower than that listed in the contract.
-The agreement then said if that did happen, New Garage would pay £5 per tyre ‘by way of liquidated damages and not as a penalty’.
+The agreement then said if that did happen, New Garage would pay £5 per tyre 'by way of liquidated damages and not as a penalty'.

 The judge held the £5 sum was liquidated damages and enforceable.
-The Court of Appeal held the clause was a penalty and Dunlop could only obtain nominal damages.
+The Court of Appeal held by a majority that the clause was a penalty and Dunlop could only obtain nominal damages.
 Dunlop appealed.